Best mechanical keyboard for programming

 No one spends more time behind a keyboard than modern day software engineers and hardcore gaming enthusiasts.
 As a programmer, the type of mechanical keyboard you use will be vital to productivity and general typing.
 Mechanical switches can help you type faster and more efficiently, and also help you establish a flow to your work more than a standard keyboard could.
 In this article, we’ll take a look at our favorite ultimate mechanical keyboards in 2017 for programming.

 To further illustrate the importance of a great mechanical keyboard for programming, the well-known coding blog Coding Horror has an article expressing how important typing is to programmers.
 Author Jeff Atwood’s thoughts can be summed up in the following quote –

 What I’m trying to say is this: speed matters.
 When you’re a fast, efficient typist, you spend less time between thinking that thought and expressing it in code.
 Which means, if you’re me at least, that you might actually get some of your ideas committed to screen before you completely lose your train of thought.
 Again.

-Now that we’ve made a case for getting a quality coding keyboard, let’s look at some of the criteria that would help make up such a product.
+Now that we’ve made a case for getting a quality coding mechanical keyboard, let’s look at some of the criteria that would help make up such a product.

-What Makes a Good Keyboard for Programmers?
+What Makes a Good Mechanical Keyboard for Programmers?

 It all starts with the type of mechanical switch.
 In our experience, the best mechanical switches for programming are Cherry MX Clear, Brown, and Blue switches.
-The tactile feedback that these switches offer give you a great feel for each keystroke and makes it easier to get into a flow of accurate and effortless coding.
+The tactile feedback that these switches offer gives you a great feel for each keystroke and makes it easier to get into a flow of accurate and effortless coding.

 Both Brown and Clear switches are not clicky, so they’re relatively quiet.
 They work great for an office setting or open floor plan where you may be worried about annoying your coworkers.
 Brown switches are lighter than Clears, you can check out a great comparison of the different switch types on our guide to mechanical switches page.